How to Take the Ferry to the Yasawa Islands© FijiPocketGuide.com

 There are two ferry operators to the Yasawa Islands, Awesome Adventures, which is run by South Sea Cruises, and the Tavewa Seabus.

 The Awesome Adventures ferry, also known as the Yasawa Flyer, runs up and down the Yasawa Islands from Port Denarau once a day.
-The ferry is a high-speed catamaran ferry with a travel desk and a licensed cafe and bar on board.
-Rides on their large catamaran are usually a comfortable experience.
-Find out more about Awesome Adventures on Viator and Tripadvisor.
+The ferry is a high-speed catamaran ferry with a travel desk, licensed cafe, and bar on board.
+Rides on their large catamaran are usually a comfortable and fun experience.
+Upgrades are available for the “Captain’s Lounge” on the upper deck to enjoy spacious booths, air conditioning and complimentary drinks and snacks.

 Tavewa Seabus

-Tavewa Seabus is a smaller catamaran passenger ferry operating between Lautoka and 14 Yasawa Islands including resorts around the Blue Lagoon.
+Tavewa Seabus has two smaller catamaran passenger ferries, 30- and 56-passenger catamarans, operating between Lautoka and 14 Yasawa Islands, including resorts around the Blue Lagoon.
 They travel to and from the Yasawas daily.
-Rides on their smaller vessel can be bumpy at times, so if you have a weak stomach – try the other ferry.
+Rides on their smaller vessel can be bumpy sometimes, so if you have a weak stomach – try the other ferry.

 The Yasawa Island Ferry Route and Durations